 The responsibility for the health and welfare of the child remains with the class teacher at all times.

-All volunteers are given Safeguarding information and a Volunteer Guidelines leaflet before they come into school for the first time.
+All students are given Safeguarding information and a Student on Placement leaflet containing Health and Safety information before they come into school for the first time.
+They are also given a copy of a Risk Assessment.

 3 Signing in